U.S. AIRBORNE TROOPS LIBERATE FIRST FRENCH TOWN

 Carentan, Cotentin Peninsula, France June 13, 1944

 Among the priorities of Operation Overlord in the week American forces slapped down payments on their Utah and Omaha beach properties were these: (1) merge the two U.S. lodgments, (2) destroy enemy forces and lines of communication across the paths from the shoreline to the interior, and (3) prevent the arrival of enemy reinforcements intent on pushing them off their beachheads.
-Carentan, a crossroads town (four intersecting highways, a canal and river, and a railroad station) of 4,000 residents some 10 miles south of Utah Beach and 30 miles southeast of the strategic ocean port of Cherbourg, was a significant impediment to achieving U.S. objectives.
+Carentan, a crossroads town (four intersecting highways, a canal and river, and a railroad station) of 4,000 residents some 10 miles/16 kilometers south of Utah Beach and 30 miles/48 kilometers southeast of the strategic ocean port of Cherbourg, was a significant impediment to achieving U.S. objectives.
 The town was garrisoned by two battalions of German paratroopers of the crack 6th Fallschirmjaeger Regiment (3,450 men, average age 17½) along with an assortment of infantry, airborne, and tank battalions belonging to the 91st Infantry Division.
 Tasked with removing the Carentan obstacle after securing safe exit points from Utah Beach was Maj.
 Gen. Maxwell Taylor’s 101st Airborne Division (“Screaming Eagles”), which had parachuted into D‑Day’s inky blackness near Carentan.

 Legendary Field Marshal Erwin Rommel, since January 15, 1944, in charge of Wehrmacht formations in Northwestern France, was worried.
 Should Carentan fall to the invaders, Cherbourg harbor and the entire Cotentin Peninsula would be cut off from the rest of German-occupied France.
 The field marshal correctly assumed the Carentan garrison must be at the top of the list of U.S. targets after the 101st Airborne’s parachute and infantry glider regiments had consolidated their scattered forces around the French town on June 9.
-Rommel therefore instructed 37-year-old garrison commander Major Friedrich von der Heydte, who had served with him in North Africa two years before, to defend Carentan “to the last man.”
+Rommel therefore instructed 37‑year-old garrison commander Major Friedrich von der Heydte, who had served with him in North Africa 2 years before, to defend Carentan “to the last man.”

 The Battle of Carentan began just after midnight on June 10, 1944.
 It ended on this date, June 13, when German defenders withdrew late in the afternoon following a mauling by American tanks, aircraft, and infantry on the outskirts of town (Battle of Bloody Gulch).
 The previous day, June 12, two regiments of the 101st Airborne Division had secured the approaches to Carentan, as well as the town itself, after 48 hours of fierce, house-to-house, touch-and-go combat.
 The remnants of the German garrison, having evacuated the town during the night of June 11/12, counterattacked on June 13, resupplied and augmented by a division of SS Panzergrenadiers.
 They were beaten off by strafing P‑47 Thunderbolt dive-bombers, antitank guns, a third parachute infantry regiment of the 101st Airborne, and the timely arrival of tanks from the Normandy beaches.
 Together they inflicted a staggering loss of 500 soldiers on the Wehrmacht.
 It cannot be overstated that the U.S. victory at Carentan contributed to the success of Operation Overlord.
-The victory closed the gap between the Utah and Omaha beachheads, the last gap in the five D‑Day beaches, and it greatly reduced the danger of the enemy pushing the Western Allies from their hard-won French foothold.
+The victory closed the gap between the Utah and Omaha beachheads, the last gap in the 5 D‑Day beaches, and it greatly reduced the danger of the enemy pushing the Western Allies from their hard-won French foothold.

 Deadly Paratrooper Brawl at Carentan, June 10–13, 1944